exercism/elixir/exercises/concept/high-score/.docs/instructions.md

 # Instructions

 In this exercise, you're implementing a way to keep track of the high scores for the most popular game in your local arcade hall.
+Note: Store a reset value (value to reset to) as an attribute and use in your functions where sensible (at least in the reset_score() function).

 ## 1. Define a new high score map